hluk/CopyQ/docs/faq.rst

 ---------------------------------------------

-If you're getting ``copyq: command not found`` or similar error, it means that ``copyq`` executable cannot be found by the shell or a language interpreter.
+If you're getting ``copyq: command not found`` or similar error, it means that the ``copyq`` executable cannot be found by the shell or a language interpreter.

 This usually happens if the executable's directory is not in the ``PATH`` environmental variable.